AI context - why personalized analyses are better

 That’s exactly how Picasa’s AI works without AI context.
 It sees your competitors’ updates and can summarize them.
 But a real analysis—one that tells you what that means for you—requires knowledge about you.

-What the AI Context Includes
+What the AI context includes

 You store documents and information in four categories:

-Products — what you sell, what your strengths and weaknesses are compared to the market, and what’s planned.
+Products — what you sell, what your strengths and weaknesses are compared to the market, what’s planned.

 Topics — which industry terms are important in your market, which trends are relevant.